marcomuser/conformal/README.md

 ### decode

 The `decode` function allows you to convert a `FormData` object into a structured object with typed values.
 It supports both dot notation for nested objects and square bracket notation for arrays.
 You can mix dot and square bracket notation to create complex structures.
-The `decode` function allows you to create your own schema validator in cases where `parseWithSchema` does not support your use case.
+The `decode` function allows you to create your own schema validator in cases where `parseFormData` does not support your use case.

 ```typescript
 import { decode } from "conformal";